-Failure to Monitor & Medical Malpractice in Atlanta
+Failure to Monitor Lawyers in Atlanta

-Why is Monitoring During and After Surgery Important?
+Why Is Monitoring During and After Surgery Important?

 Statute of Limitations for a Claim of Inadequate Monitoring in Georgia

 The time limit for filing a medical malpractice lawsuit in Georgia is generally two years from the date of the injury or death.
 However, in cases where the cause of the injury or death isn’t discovered until later, the time limit for filing a medical malpractice claim is two years from the date that the cause or injury was actually discovered, up to five years total in which to file a claim under Georgia’s statute of repose.

 The statute of limitations for medical malpractice claims regarding children is slightly different.
 Claims for the injury or death of a child at any age under 5 years old can be filed any time before his or her 7th birthday.

 Contact an Atlanta Failure to Monitor Attorney at Grant Law Office

 The husband and wife team of Wayne Grant and Kimberly W. Grant has many years of medical malpractice experience.
 Wayne Grant is board-certified in medical malpractice law by the American Board of Professional Liability Attorneys (ABPLA).
 He is also in the top 5% of attorneys in Georgia, as chosen by his peers and through independent research conducted by the publication Super Lawyers.
 Kimberly W. Grant is licensed to practice law in both North Carolina and Georgia.
 She has extensive medical knowledge and detective-like skill in finding the evidence that wins cases.
 Please contact us for a free consultation if you have questions: (404) 995-3955.